 Students are able to participate in a large variety of sporting endeavours.
 St Therese's has a well established culture and practice of consultation and partnership with key stakeholders and parents are involved in and support all aspects of school life.
 The school is involved in the local community participating and performing in a wide range of events and activities.

-We work through partnerships with parents and the wider community, to provide a holistic education which guides students to grow in their relationship with Christ and each other.
+The school work through partnerships with parents and the wider community, to provide a holistic education which guides students to grow in their relationship with Christ and each other.

 Students of St Therese's New Lambton are encouraged to continue their Catholic education by attending St Pius X High School, Adamstown.